Biden wants airlines to pay passengers whose flights are hit by preventable delays

 The Biden administration is seeking new regulations to address the unexpected costs and inconveniences experienced by passengers after the widespread flight disruptions this past winter.

-Those regulations could include requiring airlines to compensate passengers as well as cover their meals and hotel rooms in cases of preventable delays and cancelations.
+Those regulations could include requiring airlines to compensate passengers as well as cover their meals, hotel rooms and rebooking fees in cases of preventable delays and cancelations.

-President Joe Biden and Transportation Secretary Pete Buttigieg are expected to announce the start of the rulemaking process on Monday afternoon — just weeks before the busy summer travel season.
+President Joe Biden and Transportation Secretary Pete Buttigieg announced the start of the rulemaking process on Monday afternoon — just weeks before the busy summer travel season.

+"Our top priority has been to get American travelers a better deal," Biden said at the announcement.
+"This is just about being fair."

-As of right now, virtually no airline offers cash compensation in addition to refunds or amenities, according to the White House.
+As of right now, virtually no U.S. airline offers cash compensation in addition to refunds or amenities, Biden pointed out.
+Historically, the federal government only has required airlines to pay back the cost of the flight ticket that was delayed or canceled.

+In an interview on Monday with NPR's All Things Considered, Buttigieg said that the compensation offered by airlines, like mile points, often is insufficient.

+"Passengers might not know that could only be worth maybe $10 or $20 when in fact, they're entitled to hundreds," he said.
+"We want to make that easier.
+We don't want you to have to fight for it."

 Policies mandating this type of additional compensation already exist in Canada and the European Union, the White House said — and one study showed such regulations led to fewer flight delays in the EU.